 For example, you might want a FAQ or resource page if your customers have many questions about your products or services.
 To address the answers in a long-form format, you might also prefer to set up a blog.
 No matter which route you choose, put your keyword map to work in creating pages that’ll best serve your customers.

 With your website set up, all that’s left to do is fill out your social media profiles.
 You can focus on just one or maintain your brand presence on multiple platforms.
 No matter what, make sure to use your logo as your profile picture, add your brand story, and keep the voice aligned with the rest of your marketing materials.
 Link your social media profiles on your website and vice versa to create a cohesive online presence.

 By now, you have a strong brand presence you can use to promote your products and services online.
 You can use a lot of those branding elements in the creation of your product packaging, print advertisements, and other marketing materials as well.
-Just remember to verify that everything is on brand before publishing to give your customers consistent support through every step of the buyer’s journey and beyond.
+Remember to verify everything is on the brand before publishing to give your customers consistent support through every step of the buyer’s journey and beyond.